By the end of this section, you will be able to:

 - Describe the unique features of phototrophic bacteria

 - Identify phototrophic bacteria

-Chlamydia is another taxon of the Alphaproteobacteria.
-Members of this genus are gram-negative, obligate intracellular pathogens that are extremely resistant to the cellular defenses, giving them the ability to spread from host to host rapidly via elementary bodies.
+Members of the genus Chlamydia are gram-negative, obligate intracellular pathogens that are extremely resistant to the cellular defenses, giving them the ability to spread from host to host rapidly via elementary bodies.
 The metabolically and reproductively inactive elementary bodies are the endospore-like form of intracellular bacteria that enter an epithelial cell, where they become active.
 Figure 4.12 illustrates the life cycle of Chlamydia.

 Spirochetes are characterized by their long (up to 250 μm), spiral-shaped bodies.
 Most spirochetes are also very thin, which makes it difficult to examine gram-stained preparations under a conventional brightfield microscope.
 Darkfield fluorescent microscopy is typically used instead.
 Spirochetes are also difficult or even impossible to culture.
 They are highly motile, using their axial filament to propel themselves.
 The axial filament is similar to a flagellum, but it wraps around the cell and runs inside the cell body of a spirochete in the periplasmic space between the outer membrane and the plasma membrane (Figure 4.13).